Kyrluckechuck/spotify-library-manager/README.md

 1. Export your cookies using this Google Chrome extension on the Spotify website: https://chrome.google.com/webstore/detail/open-cookiestxt/gdocmgbfkjnnpapoeobnolbbkoibbcif
    - Make sure to be logged in
    - Save it as `cookies.txt`
-2. Place your .wvd file in the same folder, naming it `device.wvd`
-   - To get a .wvd file, you can use [dumper](https://github.com/wvdumper/dumper) to dump a L3 CDM from an Android device.
-Once you have the L3 CDM, use pywidevine to create the .wvd file from it.
-        1. Install pywidevine with pip
-            ```bash
-            pip install pywidevine pyyaml
-            ```
-        2. Create the .wvd file
-            ```bash
-            pywidevine create-device -t ANDROID -l 3 -k private_key.pem -c client_id.bin -o .
-            ```
-3. // TODO - Execute docker container, mapping /config to the local directory with your cookies.txt, device.wvd, and settings.yml
+2. // TODO - Execute docker container, mapping /config to the local directory with your cookies.txt, device.wvd, and settings.yml

 ## Running From Source (not recommended unless developing)
 > [!WARNING]